ThomasMSmit/GetGameCodes/README.md

 ### User Stories ###

-This file is by no means complete.
-During development there might be some added or removed, depending on functionality and usability.
+This file is not complete.
+Changes might be made during development, depending on functionality and usability.

 | as a/an…    | I want to be able to…                                                          | So that I can…                                                                                               |
 |-------------|--------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------|